mert-gng-99/Sabanci-Turtles-Team-Creator/README.md

 ## 👤 Contributors

 * **Original Developer**: *You* 🎉
-  This project was made **by you, for your friends**, to simplify organizing halı saha matches.
+  This project was made **by Mert, for your friends**, to simplify organizing halı saha matches.

 ---